YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MPROFRUNDOWN, Error during M-profiling rundown

-Run Time Error: During process exit, GT.M attempted to store the results of an M-profiling trace but encountered an error.
+Run Time Error: During process exit, YottaDB attempted to store the results of an M-profiling trace but encountered an error.

 Action: Report this database error to the group responsible for database integrity at your operation.